duyklai/battleship/README.md

 ### `npm run build`

+Included is the basic webpack index.html and the style.css already attached.
-Launching `/dist/index.html` will result in the game being launched on your browser.
+Launching `/dist/index.html` will launch the game on your browser.

 # Future todos/improvements: